The Graduate School

 Administering Teaching Assistantships, Research Assistantships, and Staff Assistantships

-Please note: Correction from the webinar information - The one-time $50 payment for ASEs will be placed centrally, but the charge will be put on the payroll distribution
+Correction from the webinar information - The one-time $50 payment for ASEs will be placed centrally, but will be charged locally.

 International Students: International students are required to meet University requirements regarding English proficiency (both written and spoken)

 before being eligible to work with students.
 For more information, please see Graduate School Memorandum 15.